An Australian Wine Blog

 Conclusion

 There were some interesting thoughts/ tweets on the night.
-Not least the incisive thought of Jeremy Pringle who commented, I hope he doesn't mind we quoting: "Happy to see lots of feedback for @ at Still hope DL makes the wine he thinks is best."; host Alan Hunter - certified Sommelier at e'cco - who commented that for him the whole bunch didn't speak of the Mornington, nor of the variety.
+Not least the incisive thought of Jeremy Pringle who commented, I hope he doesn't mind we quoting: "Happy to see lots of feedback for @eldridgeestate at #gamay11 Still hope DL makes the wine he thinks is best."; host Alan Hunter - certified Sommelier at e'cco - who commented that for him the whole bunch didn't speak of the Mornington, nor of the variety.
 I'm inclined to concur.

 That said, I did prefer the whole bunch - I found the stalkier, weightier nose and palate more interesting.
 However, if intending to drink Gamay, I'm not sure I would expect this; the whole berry Gamay was more evocative of the variety.
 Just my thoughts - well it is my blog.